dmsul/site-source/content/pages/tutorial_git_3branches.rst

     no changes added to commit (use "git add" and/or "git commit -a")

+Despite the alarming CONFLICT warning, merge conflicts are nothing to be scared of.
 Git will create a version of the file with the conflicts marked with :code:`<<<`, :code:`===`, and :code:`>>>`.

 .. code-block:: shell-session